-What is ‘collusion,’ and is it a crime?
+What is 'collusion,' and is it a crime?
 Russia investigation’s buzzword explained

 “Where’s the Collusion?
 They made up a phony crime called Collusion, and when there was no Collusion they say there was Obstruction (of a phony crime that never existed),” Trump tweeted at the time.
 “If you FIGHT BACK or say anything bad about the Rigged Witch Hunt, they scream Obstruction!”

+The major takeaway from Attorney General William Barr's 448-page “limited” redacted Russia probe report in the spring was that there was no evidence of collusion between the Trump campaign and Russia.
+However, the report also noted that while it didn’t conclude Trump committed a crime, it doesn’t formally “exonerate” him.

-As Mueller wraps up his years-long investigation, here’s a look at what the buzzword means — and how it applies to this specific case.
+As Mueller prepares to testify about his years-long investigation on July 24, here’s a look at what the buzzword means — and how it applies to this specific case.

 What is collusion?